 If you need a helping hand to get there, Mindvalley’s got your back.

-With the expert guidance of Kristina in the Live By Your Own Rules Quest, you’ll find that self-acceptance is not hindering your evolution.
+With the expert guidance of Kristina in her new book, Becoming Flawesome: The Key to Living an Imperfectly Authentic Life, you’ll find that self-acceptance is not hindering your evolution.
 Instead, it is the very reason that leads you to self-discovery, self-liberation, and the most important relationship you’ll ever have – the one with yourself.